This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Lydia seems to have a prefect life, but things are not what they seem.
 Lydia has a secret that impacts not only her life, but others too, especially her son Laurence.

-This novel is told with three alternating points of view – Lydia, Laurence, and Karen.
+Lying in Wait is told with three alternating points of view – Lydia, Laurence, and Karen.
 Lydia is a wife and mother who takes pride in her home.
 She works hard to present a good image, but she is not a good person.
 Laurence is her son.
 He is seventeen years old when the story opens.
 He struggles with his weight and deals with other teen issues.
 He knows his parents are hiding something, and things change when he discovers their secret.
 Karen is sister to Annie Doyle, a troubled young woman who went missing and was never found.
 Karen loves her sister dearly, and continues to look for answers about her sister.

 The story opens in 1980, and covers events that happen near the end of the year.
 Then the story picks up again in 1985.
 Time has passed, but it is hard to keep secrets hidden.
 The novel revolves around one main secret, but once one lie is told, many others follow.

 The characters aren’t likable, and I wasn’t loving how some of their stories were told.
 Lydia is by far the most despicable character, but she’s also the most intriguing.
-The story is quite twisted and does present a shocking ending.
+Lying in Wait is quite twisted and does present a shocking ending.
 I have mixed feelings about the final section, which is kind of a ‘where are they now’ epilogue.
 For the most part, I enjoyed it, but there was one thing that really bothered me and took a little enjoyment of the story away.